Head coach Candi Whitaker begins her second season at Texas Tech.

 @CWhitakerTTU | cwhitakerttu | Email Coach Whitaker

-Head coach Candi Whitaker enters her second season at the helm of the Lady Raider basketball program.
+Head coach Candi Whitaker enters her third season at the helm of the Lady Raider basketball program.

 Became the sixth women's basketball head coach at Tech on May 20, 2013.